 What we don’t: Expensive and not great for day touring.

-We put a lot of use into the Headwall throughout last season, and overall we really like the design for overnight or gear-heavy ski missions.
+We put a lot of use into the Headwall throughout a season, and overall we really like the design for overnight or gear-heavy ski missions.
 That said, it’s not the ideal pack for day touring—there’s a lot of fabric at the top you’ll need to roll down to compress a less-than-full load, and it’s not the most convenient pack for transition-heavy yo-yo laps (unlike the BD Cirque above, the Headwall does not feature a side zipper).
-And while we’ve found it fairly comfortable to carry, it’s very tall and skinny when loaded down, and the lack of load lifters at the top of the shoulder straps means the pack can feel a little wobbly.
-For a smaller and more manageable option, Hyperlite's Crux 40 tacks on zippered backpanel access and a detachable lid for $50 more.
+And while we’ve found it fairly comfortable to carry, this pack is very tall and skinny when loaded down, and the lack of load lifters at the top of the shoulder straps means the pack can feel a little wobbly.
+For a smaller and more manageable option, the Hyperlite Crux 40 above tacks on zippered backpanel access and a detachable lid for $50 more.
 But minor gripes aside, the Headwall is a cut above the rest in terms of technical prowess.
 If you’re willing to fork over the $449, it’s a wonderful option for serious ski mountaineers.

 See the Hyperlite Mountain Gear Headwall 55

-11. Mountain Hardwear Powabunga 32 ($200)
+14. Mountain Hardwear Powabunga 32 ($200)

-Mountain Hardwear Powabunga ski backpackCategory: Day touring
+Mountain Hardwear Powabunga 32 ski backpackCategory: Day touring

 Capacity: 32L